amv/node-miniboss/README.md

 Don't really understand how the http pool failover algorithms work and why you sometimes get random erros and delays?
 Too cheap to fork cash for the high availability features of nginx?

 If your Worker dies, it just does not request more work.
 Simple.
 If your Worker is busy processing something, it does not request more work.
 Simple.
 All you need to do is make sure you spin up enough workers to match your load.

+### YES: Polyglot microservices

+Tired of some TrendyLanguageOfTheSeason always having a better SDKs available for some new service APIs?

+Stop worrying and learn to love your simple TrendyWorker!
+Make the API requests through your TrendyWorker and use the Miniboss binary protocol to send JSON, BSON or whatever your heart desires over the wire before handling the results in your trusty LegacyWorker code.

 ### YES: Work parallelization